 Many research assignments require sources that are peer-reviewed.
 Most of the time, this just means that your professor wants you to use scholarly books and articles instead of newspapers, magazines, websites, and other non-academic sources.
 You should check with your professor about whether you need to verify whether every source you use goes through the peer-review process, or if any source that is considered academic or scholarly would be acceptable.

 For general principles of how to evaluate sources, see our Evaluating Sources tutorial.

 Although many books go through some type of review process, most books are not clearly identified as peer-reviewed or non-peer-reviewed.
 If a professor asks you to use “peer-reviewed books” for a research assignment, ask him/her whether books that are considered scholarly are acceptable.

 When choosing books to use in a research paper, look for ones that include footnotes or bibliographies citing their information sources.
 Books without citations for their sources would generally not be considered scholarly.
 You can also look for reviews of the book in scholarly journals, which will usually provide a descriptive evaluation about the quality of scholarship in the book.

 Many of the library’s databases allow you to limit search results to peer-reviewed/scholarly articles.

-From the library homepage, click on the arrow to the left of the main search box.
-Select the Articles tab, then Advanced Search.
-On the Advanced Search page, check the box for “Only return peer-reviewed articles.”
+From the library homepage, click on the arrow to the left of the main search box and choose Articles.
+Enter your search terms.
+Then, on the left side of the search results page, check the box for “Peer Reviewed” under Content.

 On the EBSCOhost database homepage, click the “Search Options” link underneath the main search box.
 Then check the box for “Scholarly (Peer Reviewed) Journals.”
 Some EBSCO databases might have slightly different wording, such as “Peer Reviewed.”